Chefs Notes

 Avocado

 Finally, cut an avocado in half and remove the pit.
 Hopefully, your avocado is better than mine was.
 Gently pull the peel off the avocado and discard it.
 Dice the avocado into bite-sized pieces.
+If your avocado is not quite ripe enough, a drizzle of lemon juice and a pinch of salt can help bring out its flavour.

 Plating the Miso Salmon Rice Bowl

-Divide the rice between two bowls.
-Push the rice to one side of the bowl.
-Put the sweet potato at the top of the rice and the snow peas at the bottom.
-Lay the salmon across the rice and use the avocado to fill any gaps.
 To make the miso salmon bowl look a little fancier, you can garnish it with sesame seeds.
-Also, I had some homemade Teriyaki sauce left in the fridge from the Sushi Bowl Post, so I drizzled that over the miso salmon to finish it.
-You don't have to do that, but if you happen to have some in the fridge or want to throw a batch together, it is worth it.
+Also, I had some homemade teriyaki sauce left in the fridge from the sushi bowl post, so I drizzled that over the miso salmon to finish it.
+You do not have to do that, but if you happen to have some in the fridge or want to throw a batch together, it is worth it.

 Miso Salmon Bowl